lief-project/LIEF/doc/sphinx/extended/intro.rst

   $ venv\Scripts\python.exe -m pip install --find-links C:\Users\tmp\ lief_extended

-You can check that LIEF extended is correctly installed with:
+You can verify that LIEF Extended is correctly installed with:

 .. code-block:: console